PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 .. exercise::

-  Try to select samples [0,1] and features [0,2,3] simultaneously using dataset slicing. now apply the same slicing to the samples array itself (`ds.samples`) -- make sure that the result doesn't surprise you.
+  Try to select samples [0,1] and features [0,2,3] simultaneously using dataset slicing.
+Now apply the same slicing to the samples array itself (`ds.samples`) -- make sure that the result doesn't surprise you.

 One last interesting thing to look at, in the context of dataset slicing are the attributes.
-What happens to them when sample are feature subset are chosen?
+What happens to them when a subset of samples and/or features is chosen?
 Our original dataset had both samples and feature attributes:

   >>> print ds.sa.some_attr
   [0 1 1 3]